Montréal’s one-of-a-kind landmarks and geography

 Credit where credit is due: there wouldn’t be an Island of Montréal if there weren’t a river of St. Lawrence.
 With its head in the Great Lakes and its mouth 1,600 km east of the city in the Atlantic Ocean, the St. Lawrence River made Montréal a major transportation hub for some 200 years, and the financial/industrial centre of Canada for 150 of them.
 And it’s not like things are a whole lot quieter now: the Port of Montréal continues to receive over 2,200 cargo ships a year, and the recently completely reimagined and redone Cruise Terminal on the Grand Quay sees upwards of 100,000 passengers annually during cruise season, which opens in early May and closes at the end of October.

 Okay, so it’s not exactly K2, but Mount Royal is the tree-covered centrepiece on the table of life here in Montréal and we happen to be quite proud of it.
-Standing 233 metres (or almost 765 feet), the mountain is an iconic symbol of the city piled high with other iconic symbols of the city: St. Joseph’s Oratory, the mountaintop Mount Royal Chateau, the former Royal Victoria Hospital, Percival Molson Memorial Stadium (where Montréal’s pro football team, the Alouettes, play) and, of course, most iconic of all, the Mount Royal Cross.
-Fully half of the mountain is covered in cemeteries, and despite the persistent believe that Mount Royal is a dormant volcano, it’s actually what’s called an igneous intrusion, so there’s no need to worry about it one day raining gravestones.
+Standing 233 metres (or almost 765 feet), the mountain is an iconic symbol of the city piled high with other iconic symbols of the city: Saint Joseph’s Oratory, the mountaintop Mount Royal Chalet, the stately former Royal Victoria Hospital, Percival Molson Memorial Stadium (where Montréal’s pro football team, the Alouettes, play) and, of course, most iconic of all, the Mount Royal Cross.
+Fully half of the mountain is covered in cemeteries, and despite the persistent belief that Mount Royal is a dormant volcano, it’s actually what’s called an igneous intrusion, so there’s no need to worry about a future eruption of gravestones.

-Our location on the North American continent, at the intersection of several climatic regions, means that not only do we enjoy four distinct seasons, but when it gets hot, it can get really hot, and when it gets cold, well, you know.
+Our spot on the North American map, at the intersection of several climatic regions, means that not only do we enjoy four distinct seasons, but when it gets hot, it can get really hot, and when it gets cold, well, you know.
 Classified as a humid continental climate, we don’t lack for precipitation, getting an average 82 inches of snow in the winter and nearly 31 inches of rain the rest of the year.
-That said, Montréal gets over 2,000 hours of sunshine per year, considerably more than cities in Europe at a similar latitude and lower.
+That said, Montréal gets over 2,000 hours of sunshine per year, considerably more than cities in Europe at a similar latitude.

 Apart from its interesting natural geography, Montréal is also home to some fairly monumental, iconic man-made creations.
-Among these would be the Olympic Stadium with its famous inclined tower, Old Montréal’s Notre-Dame Basilica and the Jacques-Cartier Bridge.
-Approximately 36 million vehicles cross the winding, 10.4 km steel truss cantilever bridge each year, and in honour of the city’s 375th birthday, the iron giant has been converted into a massive, illuminated, interactive art piece titled Living Connections.
-Another welcome addition to our urban geography on this prestigious occasion is the Promenade Fleuve-Montagne (the “River-Mountain Walk”), a 3.8 km pathway joining the Island of Montréal’s two great defining natural features, Mount Royal and the St. Lawrence River.
+Among these would be the Olympic Stadium with its famous inclined tower, Old Montréal’s Notre-Dame Basilica and the river-spanning Jacques-Cartier Bridge.
+Approximately 36 million vehicles cross the winding, 10.4 km steel truss cantilever bridge each year, and the iron giant is currently home to a massive, illuminated, interactive art piece titled Living Connections.
+A more recent addition to our urban geography is the Promenade Fleuve-Montagne (the “River-Mountain Walk”), a 3.8 km pathway joining the Island of Montréal’s two great defining natural features, Mount Royal and the St. Lawrence River.

 Jamie O’Meara, blogger